 Progression Requirements

-The programme will follow the University's regulations for Progression, Determination and Classification of Results: Undergraduate and Integrated Masters Programmes or the University's regulations for Progression, Determination and Classification of Results: Standalone Masters
+The programme follows the University's regulations for Progression, Determination and Classification of Results: Undergraduate and Integrated Masters Programmes.
+Any exemptions or variations to the University regulations, approved by AQSC are located in section VI of the University Calendar.